alexbleich/housing-affordability-tool/README.md

   - Household size (1–8)
   - Household income (bounded to the AMI table for the selected region & size; **max is the 150% AMI income**)

-> **Note:** Infrastructure is currently **ignored** in TDC calculations to avoid overstating per-unit costs for condos.
-It may be re-enabled later with project-level assumptions.

 ---

 ## What It Does
 - Calculates TDC per unit using:
   - Baseline $/sf × (multifamily efficiency factor + policy % adders) × unit square footage
-  - Plus energy-source $/sf adders
+  - Plus energy-source and infrastructure requirement $/sf adders
-  - *(Infrastructure adders are intentionally excluded right now.)*
 - Retrieves affordable **purchase price** thresholds by AMI and region
 - Builds an **invertible mapping between purchase price and household income** from the VHFA table so **both y-axes stay in sync** (with the top duplicate tick pruned)